nickav2004/neural-network/README.md

 ## Simple Neural Network to recognize handwritten digits

-This Neural Network is is being built for all purpose use and versitale.
-Right now it is being built to recognize 28x28 pixel images of digits.
+This neural network is being developed for versatile, all-purpose use.
+Currently, it is designed to recognize 28x28 pixel images of digits.

 ## To Do